awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_upload-lists.md

 1. On the **List management** page, locate the trusted IP set or a threat list that you want to activate, and then choose the radio button under the **Active** column\.

 **To deactivate trusted IP lists and threat lists \(API or CLI\)**
-+ Currently in GuardDuty, deactivating trusted IP lists and threat lists through the console is not supported\.

-  You can deactivate your trusted IP lists or threat lists by running the [UpdateThreatIntelSet](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_UpdateThreatIntelSet.html) and [UpdateIPSet](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_UpdateIPSet.html) operations, or the [update\-ip\-set](https://docs.aws.amazon.com/cli/latest/reference/guardduty/update-ip-set.html) and [update\-threat\-intel\-set](https://docs.aws.amazon.com/cli/latest/reference/guardduty/update-threat-intel-set.html) CLI commands\.
++ You can deactivate your trusted IP lists or threat lists by running the [UpdateThreatIntelSet](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_UpdateThreatIntelSet.html) and [UpdateIPSet](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_UpdateIPSet.html) operations, or the [update\-ip\-set](https://docs.aws.amazon.com/cli/latest/reference/guardduty/update-ip-set.html) and [update\-threat\-intel\-set](https://docs.aws.amazon.com/cli/latest/reference/guardduty/update-threat-intel-set.html) CLI commands\.

   For example, you can run the following command: